Armour/CMPT300/README.md

 4. Get the final decrypted text by use the inverse function of Step 2.

-(More Details can be found in [Assignment 4 - A Distributed Flock of Lyrebirds](https://courses.cs.sfu.ca/2015fa-cmpt-300-d1/pages/AssignmentFour/view))
+(More Details can be found in [Assignment 4 Outline - A Distributed Flock of Lyrebirds](https://github.com/Armour/CMPT300-Assignment/files/51661/Assignment_4_Outline.pdf))

 ## Project Structure